 Filling with positive.

-The job of an image maker is to communicate.
+is to communicate.
 Creating images is about making choices.
 Beginning with the choice of subject, of capture tool, of light, it goes on and on until the most important one is made: the crop.
 The crop is the thin space between the seen and unseen; it is in essence the storyteller’s editor.
 The choice made in this brilliant body of work by the renowned surgeon Dr. Jonathan Bank is to exhibit the interior triumph instead of the exterior result of surgery.
 The crop is used here as an emotional tool rather than a traditional compositional aesthetic tool.
 A physician can help us understand the procedural steps of a medical intervention, but we need an artist to describe the why, and rarely do we see both abilities in one person.
 These images testify to a grace and emotional intelligence that is so critical in the profession.

 Often the most personal and challenging trials that we experience with our bodies are not shared publicly; they are shrouded in privacy and rarely given the platform to be seen through an empathic lens.
 By creating this opening, this crack to an otherwise impermeable space, profound meaning can be drawn for all.
 In the case of Dr. Bank’s work, the exhale is made visible in the final moment of a long ordeal.
 These images tell affirmative stories of survival that serve as mirrors onto which others can project their own experience and can potentially make a huge difference in the lives of others.